iterative/dvc.org/static/docs/understanding-dvc/what-is-dvc.md

   [DVC-files](/doc/user-guide/dvc-file-format) describing that data are stored in Git for DVC needs (to maintain pipelines and reproducibility).

-- **Data cache**: Directory with all data files on a local hard drive or in cloud storage, but not in the Git repository.
+- **Cache directory**: Directory with all data files on a local hard drive or in cloud storage, but not in the Git repository.

 - **Cloud storage** support: available complement to the core DVC features.
 This